Real Estate Investments Taxation

 Sales of Subdivided Land

 The tax treatment of subdivided land sales depends on whether the taxpayer is considered a dealer or investor.
 Investors can benefit from the favorable tax treatment accorded to capital gains, and capital losses can be used to offset other capital gains of the investor.
 Real estate is considered inventory — not a capital asset — in the hands of the real estate dealer, so the sale of real estate is an ordinary income or loss to the dealer.
-However, the interest paid by the dealer for the real estate is a fully deductible business expense, while the deduction of interest for investors is limited by the investment interest deduction limitations.
+However, the interest paid by the dealer for the real estate is a fully deductible business expense, while the deduction of interest for investors is limited by the investment interest deduction limits.
 Investors can also elect to sell land using the installment sale method, which is not available to dealers.

 Whether the seller of real estate is a dealer or investor, income earned from the sale of lots is not considered passive activity income.
 Thus, losses can be used to offset active income, such as from employment or from other businesses.